 Merseyside Archaeological Society brings together those interested in the archaeology and heritage of Merseyside.
 The MAS was founded in 1976, and is an independent charity funded by our members' subscriptions.

-Our interests cover the often-elusive remains of the prehistoric period to the iconic monuments of the Industrial Revolution in urban Liverpool.
+Our interests cover the often-elusive remains of the prehistoric period to the iconic monuments of the Industrial Revolution in the Liverpool and Merseyside region.
 You are sure to find something of interest - whether you are an amateur or professional archaeologist or interested in your local archaeology and history.

-The Society also encourages and advertises opportunities for education and participation in archaeology via courses, fieldwork and excavation.
+The Society also encourages and advertises opportunities for education and participation in archaeology via courses and fieldwork.

-This is followed by several full-day field trips to archaeological sites during the summer, and weekend trips to visit areas further afield.
+During the summer there are several full-day field trips to archaeological sites, and weekend trips to visit areas further afield.

 The Society also organises periodic one-day conferences.

 Through a regular newsletter members receive information about future events.
 Reports on archaeological work in the region appear in the Society's Journal and members qualify for discounts on Society publications.